hanabi/hanabi.github.io/README.md

 ### The Scream Discard Chop Move (Deliberately Discarding Instead of Playing)

 * The *Chop Move* outlined above is a tool to save multiple cards with one clue.
 However, sometimes you may not have a clue at all.
 One way to solve this situation is with a special kind of discard.
 * Typically, discarding is a last resort.
-So, if you have a known playable card in your hand, you can send a powerful signal to your partner by discarding instead.
+So, if you have a known playable card in your hand, you can send a powerful message to your teammate by discarding instead.
 This is called a *Scream Discard*.
-Since your partner expected you to play the card, it is like screaming at them to let them know that things are very bad.
+Since your teammate expected you to play the card, it is like screaming at them to let them know that things are very bad.
 * The player being "screamed at" should permanently move their chop by one position.
 * Furthermore, the player being "screamed at" is not allowed to discard on this turn.
 They must make some clue.
 Clues in this situation are treated the same as a *Double Discard Situation* (see *Avoiding Double Discards* below).
 In short, this means that they are allowed to give "stall" clues, if necessary.
 * Players are only allowed to *Scream Discard* for **cards that are playable or critical** (or a needed 2 that isn't seen anywhere else).
 (This follows from *Save Principle*.)